zacharysgoldberg/real-estate-etl-pipeline/README.md

 - Spark SQL for creating databases, tables, views, and transformations such as Filter, Join, Simple Aggregations, GroupBy, Window functions, etc.

-- **Implemented full refresh and incremental load patterns using partitions**
+- **Implemented Full Refresh and Incremental Load patterns using Partitions and Delta Lake**

-- Read, Write, Update, Delete and Merge to delta lake using both PySpark as well as Spark SQL
+- Used both PySpark as well as Spark SQL for Reading, Writing, Updating, Deleting and Merging data to Delta Lake

-- History, Time Travel, and Vacuum
+- Utilized History, Time Travel, and Vacuum

 - Converted Parquet files to Delta files

-- Implemented incremental load pattern using delta lake

 - Created pipelines to execute Databricks notebooks